JanNordskog/Greenhouse-2023/protocol.md

 - **Reason for Choice**: TCP is chosen for its reliable, connection-oriented nature, which is crucial for consistent communication in a distributed control system.

 ## Architecture
-- **Network Structure**: The network consists of a central server (control-panel node) and multiple client nodes (sensor/actuator nodes).
+- **Network Structure**: The network consists multiple client nodes (sensor/actuator nodes) that establishes a central server (control-panel node) which clients can connect to.
-- **Diagram**: Include a network diagram here showing the server and client nodes.

 ## Flow of Information and Events
 - **Sensor/Actuator Nodes**: Periodically send sensor readings to the server and receive actuator commands.
 React to incoming packets by updating actuator states.